Best Places to Visit in Isfahan

-Isfahan is filled with wonderful structures belonging to Seljuk and Safavid Dynasty.
+Isfahan is filled with wonderful structures belonging to the Seljuk and Safavid Dynasties.
 It is a city of rich Persian art, history, culture, and handicrafts that you should not miss.
-There are beautiful palaces, bridges, mosques, and bazaar in Isfahan that are a great representative of the beautiful four-season Iran.
+There are beautiful palaces, bridges, mosques, and bazaars in Isfahan that are a great representative of the beautiful four-season Iran.
 In this article, we have included the best places to visit in Isfahan.

 Wandering around Naqshe Jahan Square

 Don’t mistake it for the usual square right in the heart of the city.
 Naghshe Jahan Square known also as Imam Square is a significant square full of wonders and archaeological masterpieces belonging to the Safavid Era.
 This UNESCO World Heritage Site has great attractions on each corner and there are a lot of stores all around the square presenting the remarkable Isfahan handicrafts and art.